SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-implement-windows-server-hybrid-cloud-management-monitoring-and-security.md

 ---
-title: "Implement Windows Server hybrid cloud management, monitoring and security"
+title: "Implement Windows Server hybrid cloud management, monitoring, and security"
-excerpt: "This learning path addresses problem related to managing, monitoring, and securing a hybrid environment.
+excerpt: "This learning path addresses problems related to managing, monitoring, and securing a hybrid environment.
 After completing the learning path, you’ll be able to manage and maintain hybrid Azure and on-premises workloads."
 type: collection
 price: Free
 length: PT2H55M